deepanshut041/competitive/array/two-sum.md

 ## HashMap Solution

-In this apporoach the solution was to solve the problem using HashMap.
+In this approach the solution was to solve the problem using HashMap.
 Search is O(1) which reduces complexity.

 ### Complexity HashMap